SJSU272Lab/CleverCare/README.md

   so that, I can <b>decide measures</b> to be taken to mitigate chances of readmission.

-* As an <b>admin</b>, I can view analysis of readmission data, so that, I can <b>manage hospital resources efficiently</b> to reduce unnecessary expenses.
+* As an <b>admin</b>, I can view analysis of readmission data, so that, I can <b>take preventive measures to reduce unnecessary expenses by avoidable readmissions</b>.

 * As a <b>Out Patient Department nurse</b>, I collect feedback from recently discharged patients, so that received data can be <b>fed to prediction engine</b> and <b>predict possibility of readmission</b> for patients.